TitlesInstructor of Voice

-Desiree Maira joined the Boston Conservatory in 2012 as an instructor of voice for dancers and is now an instructor of voice in the musical theater deparment.
+Desiree Maira joined the Conservatory in 2012 as an instructor of voice for dancers and is now an instructor of voice in the musical theater program.

-An alumna of The Boston Conservatory (M.M., opera performance), Maira proudly performed the title role in Handel's Serse, Dorabella in Così fan tutte, and Madame de la Haltiere in Cendrillon.
-Her Boston Conservatory summer teaching credits also include the Vocal Choral Institute (2009-2011).
+An alumna of the Conservatory (M.M., opera performance), Maira proudly performed the title role in Handel's Serse, Dorabella in Così fan tutte, and Madame de la Haltière in Cendrillon.
+Her Boston Conservatory summer teaching credits also include the Vocal/Choral Intensive (2009-2011).

-An avid performer of oratorio repertoire, solo credits include Haydn’s Lord Nelson Mass, Handel’s Messiah, Mendelssohn's Elijah and A Midsummer Night's Dream, Mozart’s Requiem and Solemn Vespers, and more.
+As an avid performer of oratorio repertoire, Maira's solo credits include Mozart’s Requiem and Vesperae Solennes de Confessore, Bach’s Cantata 147, Handel’s Messiah, Mendelssohn's Elijah and A Midsummer Night's Dream, and more.

 Maira holds a Master of Music degree in opera performance from Boston Conservatory and a Bachelor of Music degree in vocal performance from Stetson University.
 She also serves on the musical theater faculty at Rowan University and is a member of the National Association of Teachers of Singing.
 In addition to these positions, Maira is proud to be a mentor with ArtSmart, serving the Franklin Learning Center in North Philadelphia.